Kurt Vonnegut’s 8 creative writing rules changed how I write stories

 After all, I want to connect with you, the reader, by thinking we have similar goals, curiosities, and interests.

-And if one person also finds value in them, or is now keen to start reading this fantastic writer, than I’ve achieved everything I set out to do.
+Whenever I feel stuck mid-draft or unsure if a piece is working, I return to these eight Vonnegut’s rules.
+And if one person also finds value in them, or is now keen to start reading this fantastic writer, then I’ve achieved everything I set out to do.